 More processing means cleaner protein but also higher cost.

-Digestion & Absorption: Which One Is “Fastest”?
+Digestion and Absorption: Which One Is Fastest?

 Hydrolyzed whey absorbs the fastest, followed by isolate, then concentrate.
 However, for most people, overall daily protein intake matters more than speed.
 Unless you have digestion issues or train at a very high level, isolate is usually sufficient.